-In this article, I will run through the different ways of getting money into Superannuation while you are working and in accumulation phase.
+In this article, I will run through the different ways of getting money into Superannuation while you are in accumulation phase.
 Then I will show you some examples so you can really see the benefits.

 Boosting your super is an excellent way to save for your retirement in a tax-effective way.
-What I mean by that is Super is a low tax environment and it is usually taxed at a lower rate than your marginal tax rate.
+What I mean by that is super is a low tax environment and it is usually taxed at a lower rate than your marginal tax rate.
 More often than not it is a better place to save and invest for your retirement than in your personal name or through other structures.

 Pre-Tax or Concessional Contributions

 Concessional Contributions are contributions that are made into your Superfund before tax (ie the amount you contribute reduces your Taxable Income).
 The Concessional Contribution limit for the 2023/2024 tax year is $27,500.

 There are several ways to get your money into Super via concessional contributions and they are all taxed at 15% which is the Super Contributions tax rate.
 All these contributions count towards your annual cap or limit.